Ngo Dinh Diem: Legacy

-Orthodox scholars argue that Diem as a corrupt tyrannical puppet, while revisionist historians believe Diem was an independent leader who knew what was necessary to allow his young regime to survive.
+Orthodox scholars argue that Diem was a corrupt tyrannical puppet, while revisionist historians believe Diem was an independent leader who knew what was necessary to allow his young regime to survive.
 According to Encyclopædia Britannica, "Diem established an autocratic regime that was staffed at the highest levels by members of his own family… The military tactics Diem used against the insurgency were heavy-handed and ineffective and served only to deepen his government's unpopularity and isolation."

 Diệm's assassination led to the collapse of his regime and to the end of the first Republic of Vietnam.
 His nine years of power from 1954 to 1963 can be evaluated at many levels by his part in resolving the northern refugees issue, establishing and consolidating the power of his regime, subduing the sects, and pacifying the country.
 Diệm stabilized the Southern Vietnam, which had suffered in the First Indochina War, and built a relatively stable government in Saigon in the late 1950s.
 The normality and domestic security created conditions for economic recovery and the development of education in South Vietnam, which contributed educated human resources to serve the nation.

 According to historian Philip Catton, Diệm was first and foremost a Vietnamese nationalist who was wary of dependence on the United States and "feared the Americans nearly as much as the Communist insurgents".
 Diệm constantly clashed with his American advisors over policies and had a completely different understanding of both democracy and Catholic values in comparison to the West.
 Keith Taylor argues that while Diệm's rule was authoritarian, it was also necessary given the precarious situation of the south.
 His claim that the South Vietnamese army would gradually gain experience and skill in both warfare and intelligence under Diệm's command, and his assassination turned the tide in favor of the north, with the subsequent governments proving inefficient and incapable of organising successful resistance to Viet Cong advances.

 Recent scholarship reveals South Vietnamese discourse illustrated Diệm's agency and single-mindedness, challenging earlier assumptions of his subservience to the United States.
 Even his contemporaries were surprised when the Pentagon Papers showed just how determined he was to resist American interference.
 While many anti-communist South Vietnamese came to admire him personally, they rejected his centralized, clandestine political system, which ignored growing public dissatisfaction.